aliesbelik/awesome-jmeter/README.md

-# Jmeter Resources
+# JMeter Resources
-A collection of resources covering Jmeter and related issues and activities: plugins, integrations, ci, devops etc.
+A collection of resources covering JMeter and related issues and activities: plugins, integrations, ci, devops etc.

 This list grew up from [my answer on stackexchange](http://sqa.stackexchange.com/a/2552/1842) and [this jmeter-related links collection](https://delicious.com/veslefrik/jmeter).